-Attached please find the Draft Comprehensive Plan Update report (Update) prepared by Cushing Terrell for your review.
-It is the same document that was emailed to you on January 10, 2022.
+This is a continued review of the Draft Comprehensive Plan Update report (Update) prepared by Cushing Terrell.
+No changes to the document have been made since the document was emailed to you on January 10, 2022 and provided on February 10, 2022, with the exception of the inclusion of the corrected draft Future Land Use Map.